 Chief Executive Officer

-The Sport Business Summit Working Hard and Getting the Edge, Whatever the Industry
+The Sport Business Summit Brett & Michael Yormark: Working Hard & Getting the Edge

 As Chief Executive Officer of Brooklyn Sports & Entertainment, Brett Yormark oversees the business enterprise that manages and controls the Brooklyn Nets, Barclays Center, the New York Islanders business operations, the new Nassau Veterans Memorial Coliseum, and the Nets’ Development League affiliate, the Long Island Nets.
 Yormark is a member of the Board of Advisory Directors for both the Brooklyn Nets and Barclays Center.
 Alongside Charlie Walk of the Republic Group, Yormark co-founded the BSE Advisory Board, which provides strategic guidance and supports development initiatives and unique content opportunities for Barclays Center.

-The Sport Business Summit Striking The Owner’s Balance: Global Perspectives
+The Sport Business Summit Steve Kaplan: Striking The Owner’s Balance

 Stephen A Kaplan was a founder of Oaktree Capital Group, LLC, and currently an Oaktree Advisory Partner having retired from day-to-day activities at the end of 2016.
 At Oaktree, Mr Kaplan founded and built the Global Principal Group which focuses on control investments in the United States, Europe and Asia.
 Over the past several years Mr. Kaplan has built a significant business in sports ownership.
 He is the Managing General Partner of Swansea City Football, a football team based in Wales playing in the English Premier League.